BautaGmbH/OpenStreetMap-Collections/README.md

   },
   "elements": [{}...{}]}
   - New Structure: [{"generator": "Overpass API 0.7.62.7 375dc00a", "copyright": "The data included in this document is from www.openstreetmap.org.
 The data is made available under ODbL."}, {}...{}]
-- Removing all the "type": "node", key values from all the objects in the elements array
+- Removed "type": "node" entries from each object
-- Transforming the tags object to simple key value pairs at the root of the parent objects in the elements array
+- Promoted key-value pairs from tags object into the parent object
+- Standardized structure for easier processing

 No other data was added or combined.